-Mental Health Experts Share The #1 Action To Reduce Stress in the Workplace
+Experts Share Best Way To Reduce Stress in the Workplace

 What does resilience in the workplace look like?

-It’s not that resilient individuals have fewer stressors at work, but rather, they are better equipped, through mental health training and cognitive tools, to manage the challenges they face.
+It’s not that resilient individuals have fewer stressors at work; rather, they are better equipped, through mental health training and cognitive tools, to manage their challenges.
 Evidence shows that resilient employees engage in three specific behaviours, which help them remain focused and optimistic despite setbacks or uncertainty:

 - Strong emotional regulation skills: they don’t exhibit excessive negative emotions during difficult times